pkeogan/laravel-favicon/README.md

 # laravel-favicon
 A Laravel SH Script that generates a favicon across different devices, browsers, and operating systems.
 This is done by using    realfavicongenerator.net's favicon generator.
 I mean, there is no reason to reinvent the wheel right?
-After you product your package there, this script will help you intergrate it into laravel, it does this automatcily by doing the following.
+After you produce your package  on realfavicongenerator.net, this script will help you intergrate it into laravel, it does this automatcily by doing the following.
   - downloading the package
   - extracting it to /resources/assets/favicon
   - creating /resources/views/vendor/laravel-favicon/favicon.blade.php
-  - publihing files to /public/ for use
+  - publish files to /public/ for use
-  - cleans up file trash it leaves mehind
+  - cleans up file trash it leaves behind

 After this is done, you may use the blade call below to insert your favicon to your site
 ```